exyte/FloatingButton/README.md

 `delays` - delay for each submenu button's animation start
     - you can pass array of delays - one for each element
     - or you can pass `delayDelta` - then this same delay will be used for each element `wholeMenuSize` - pass CGSize binding to get updates of menu's size.
-Menu's size inclides main button frame and all of elements' frames
+Menu's size includes main button frame and all of elements' frames
+`menuButtonsSize` - pass CGSize binding to get updates of combined menu elements' size

 ### Straight menu only options